alexa-samples/skill-sample-nodejs-audio-player/multiple-streams/README.md

 After deploying, you will need to add DynamoDB permission to the IAM Role created to execute your function :

 - connect to AWS Console : https://console.aws.amazon.com/iam/home?region=us-east-1#/roles
-- select the role created to execute your lambda function (it is named "ask-lambda-Multi-Stream-Audio-Player" if you did not  change the default name)
+- select the role created to execute your lambda function (it is named "ask-custom-Multi-Stream-Audio-Player" if you did not  change the default name)
 - click "Attach Policy"
 - locate and select "DynamoDBFullAccessPolicy" role and click "Attach Policy"

-#### Change the skillid in lambda code.
+#### Change the skill id in lambda code.
 (Optional but recommended)

-Once the skill and lambda function is deployed, do not forget to add the skill id to ```lambda/src/constants.js``` to ensure your code is executed only for your skill.
+Once the skill and lambda function is deployed, do not forget to add the skill id to ```lambda/constants.js``` to ensure your code is executed only for your skill.

 Uncomment the ```AppId``` line and change it with your new skill id.
 You can find the skill id by typing :